Businesses and their customers work best in relationships. And relationships thrive with good communication.

 Table of Contents

-Quick Setup, Easy to Use, and Many Integrations
+Easy To Use, Many Integrations

 Have you ever submitted a feature request or other feedback to a company and never received a response or any type of follow-up?
-Not only is it frustrating, but it’s a surefire way to lose confidence in the company whose services you are using.
+Not only is it frustrating, but it’s also a surefire way to lose confidence in the company whose services you are using.

 To get the most from customer feature requests, make sure they are designed: